 Get abnormal blood clots that could lead to heart attack or stroke

 Have antiphospholipid antibody syndrome.
 This is a group of symptoms that includes miscarriages, a platelet deficiency, and abnormal blood clots.

 Have lupus or cancer

 A negative result means you don’t have these antibodies.
-Low to moderate results may mean the antibodies are there because of a recent health problem or a drug you have taken.
+Low to moderate results may mean the antibodies are there because of a recent health problem or a medicine you have taken.
 High levels of this antibody may mean you have a higher risk for blood clots.
 Your healthcare provider cannot predict when a clot may happen.
-Your doctor may order a second test in about 12 weeks to confirm the results.
+Your healthcare provider may order a second test in about 12 weeks to confirm the results.

 A positive result does not mean you need treatment.
 If you have antiphospholipid syndrome, your provider may suggest treatment that includes warfarin, an anti-clotting medicine.
 Your provider will tell you what the results mean in light of your overall health.